-Cattywampus Press is an artist-run micro press based in Austin, Texas.
-We utilize traditional and contemporary print technologies and methods to produce short-run editions of books and goods that recontextualize the American South.
+Cattywampus Press is an artist-run independent publisher.
+We utilize traditional and contemporary print technologies and methods to develop and produce short-run editions of publications by and about artists living and working in the American South.

 Who We Are

 Daedelus Hoffman is an artist, author, curator, and aspiring librarian whose work has been featured in numerous arts publications including Glasstire, ArtForum, Arts International, The New York Times, Destroyer Journal, The Creators Project, and Art in America.
 He is also the founder of H I X — a project-based collective critically surveying the culture scape of the contemporary American South.
-His work resides in the permanent collections of the Wright State Museum of Art, Museum of Fine Art Tallahassee, Santa Fe College Center for Contemporary Art, and The Contemporary Austin.
+His work resides in the permanent collections of the Wright State Museum of Art, Museum of Fine Art Tallahassee, and the Santa Fe College Center for Contemporary Art.

 Shows & Exhibitions

 The Why Annual, Northern Southern Gallery, Austin, TX.
 Group show curated by Phillip Niemyer.
 August 18 – September 12, 2018.

 Paper Trail, printed matter show and sale, hosted at Brick, San Antonio, Texas, June 8–9, 2018.

 Press Fest ATX, printed matter show and sale, hosted at The Vortex, Austin, Texas, October 11, 2017.

 San Anto Zine Fest (SAZF), printed matter show and sale, hosted at the Guadalupe Cultrual Arts Center, San Antonio, Texas, October 7, 2017.

 Lone Star Zine Fair, invitational exhibition and sale, hosted by the University of Texas Libraries at Cheer-up Charlies, Austin, Texas, June 11, 2017.